US and Israel launch a major attack on Iran and Trump urges Iranians to 'take over your government'

 Israeli and American strikes last June greatly weakened Iran’s air defenses, military leadership and nuclear program.
 A regionwide war, sparked by Hamas’ Oct.
 7, 2023, attack on Israel, has left Iran’s network of proxies across the Middle East greatly weakened.
 U.S. sanctions and global isolation, meanwhile, have decimated Iran’s economy.

-Iran’s Foreign Ministry issued a defiant statement, saying the country “will not hesitate” in its response.
-In a statement posted on X, the ministry said: “The time has come to defend the homeland and confront the enemy’s military assault.”

-At least 57 people were reported killed at a girls’ school in southern Iran in the Israeli-U.S. strikes, according to Iran’s state-run IRNA news agency.
-At least 45 others were wounded in the attack in Minab in Iran’s Hormozgan province.
-The White House and the Israeli military did not immediately respond to a request for comment on reported strike on the school.
+At least 57 people were reported killed at a girls’ school in southern Iran in the Israeli-U.S. strikes, and dozens others were wounded, according to Iran’s state-run IRNA news agency.
+The White House and the Israeli military did not immediately respond to a request for comment.

-In an indication of the scope of the conflict, flights across the Middle East were disrupted and air defense fire thudded over Dubai, the commercial capital of the United Arab Emirates, Saturday afternoon.
-Associated Press journalists saw the aftereffects of the blast from an interceptor.
+In an indication of the scope of the conflict, flights across the Middle East were disrupted and air defense fire thudded over Dubai, the commercial capital of the United Arab Emirates.

 Shrapnel from an Iranian missile attack on the capital of the UAE killed one person, state media said.